“Make sure to pick the best-looking apple, all right?”

 “It has spots so it must be bad…”

 Are these phrases familiar to you?
-Well, growing up, we were taught that the best indicator of quality while picking our fruits and vegetables is their external appearance.
-Our mothers told us to avoid apples that had a dent in them, our fathers told us to stay far away from oddly-shaped carrots and our grandparents told us to throw out spotted mangoes.
+Since young, we were taught that the best indicator of quality while picking fruits and vegetables is their external appearance.
+Our mothers told us to avoid apples that had a dent in them.
+Fathers told us to stay far away from oddly-shaped carrots.
+Grandparents told us to throw out spotted mangoes.
 But what we weren’t told was that these blemishes are purely on the surface.
 Ugly food meant just that – ugly on the outside, but perfectly edible, nutritious and tasty on the inside.

 As a result, this habit we picked up has developed into a bias that that has become second nature when it comes to grocery shopping and consuming food.
 We shy away from bruised produce at the supermarket and are quick to toss out any vegetable that looks less fresh.
 In a survey conducted among 243 Singaporeans aged 20 to 59 by the Food Unfiltered campaign, it was found that 68.1% of respondents were unwilling to purchase ugly food and 40.7% of respondents were unable to look past slight external flaws and consume ugly food.
 A greater cause for concern?
 It was found that even though 93.7% of respondents indicated they were environmentally conscious, almost two in five of them indicated they would continue to refuse ugly food — even after learning that doing so would help to reduce food waste.

 Unfortunately, this prejudice we hold has contributed greatly to the issue of cosmetic filtering — the discarding of food that does not meet perceived or market standards.
 It not only occurs on the consumer level but has also has led retailers and suppliers to reject them from their stores.
-Ugly food is deemed as unfit for sale, so both retailers and suppliers much rather throw them out than waste resources to transport and store them appropriately.
-With this understanding, it is no surprise that 46% of all food produced globally does not make it from farm to fork due to imperfect appearances.
+As Ugly food is deemed unfit for sale, both retailers and suppliers would rather discard them than waste resources to transport and store them appropriately With this understanding, it is no surprise that 46% of all food produced globally does not make it from farm to fork due to imperfect appearances.

-We hold misconceptions about ugly food — that they’re less fresh, less nutritious, less tasty and even pose health risks.
+We hold misconceptions about it — that they’re less fresh, less nutritious, less tasty and even pose health risks.
 But this is what we assume of them, solely due to their imperfect appearances.
 If we open up to ugly good, we can discover the inner good.